JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 The configuration file has other examples for reference.

-The "module" requires you to specify the name of your script (the module to be imported), and the "output" requires you to specify the type of output the script will return.
-For now, this program accepts `number`, `text`, and `image`.
+The "module" requires you to specify the name of your script (the module to be imported), and the "output" requires you to specify the type of output the script will return (in a list).
+For now, this program accepts `text`, `image`, and `images`.